Penn State Milton S. Hershey Medical Center: Milton S. Hershey Medical Center

 The Penn State Health Milton S. Hershey Medical Center (MSHMC) is a 628-bed non-profit, research and academic medical center located in Hershey, Pennsylvania, providing tertiary and healthcare needs for the Central Pennsylvania and the capital region.
 MSHMC is the region's only academic university-level teaching center.
-The hospital is owned by the Pennsylvania State University Health System and is the second largest hospital in the system.
+The hospital is owned by the Pennsylvania State University Health System and is the largest hospital in the system.
 MSHMC is affiliated with the Penn State College of Medicine.
 MSHMC is also a designated level I trauma center and has a helipad to handle medevac patients.

-Penn State Children's Hospital
+Penn State Health Children's Hospital

-The Penn State Children's Hospital (PSCH) is a nationally ranked women's and pediatric acute care teaching hospital located in Hershey, Pennsylvania.
+The Penn State Health Children's Hospital (PSCH) is a nationally ranked women's and pediatric acute care teaching hospital located in Hershey, Pennsylvania.
 The hospital has 134 pediatric beds.
 PSCH is affiliated with the Penn State College of Medicine and is located at the Milton S. Hershey Medical Center.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout central Pennsylvania and surrounding regions.
 Penn State Children's Hospital also sometimes treats adults that require pediatric care.
-PSCH also features an Commonwealth of Pennsylvania designated Level 1 Pediatric Trauma Center, 1 of 4 in the state.
+PSCH also features a Commonwealth of Pennsylvania designated Level 1 Pediatric Trauma Center, one of four in the state.

 It maintains the region's only Level IV (highest level) neonatal intensive care unit (NICU) and Level I (highest level) pediatric trauma center.
 It is staffed by 200 pediatric medical and surgical specialists.